QSAS

-Qatar Sustainability Assessment System (QSAS) is a green building certification system developed for the State of Qatar.
-The primary objective of Qatar Sustainability Assessment System [QSAS] is to create a sustainable built environment that minimizes ecological impact while addressing the specific regional needs and environment of Qatar.
+Qatar Sustainability Assessment System (QSAS) was a green building certification system developed for the State of Qatar.
+It was established to promote a sustainable built environment that minimizes ecological impact while addressing the specific regional needs and environmental conditions of Qatar.
+In 2012, QSAS was rebranded as the Global Sustainability Assessment System (GSAS) to reflect its expanded applicability beyond Qatar.
+QSAS is no longer in use under its original name.